divshot/docs/guides/ssl.md

 2. After purchasing, your registrar will ask for a CSR code.
 3. Generate a CSR code (`.csr`) and `.key` file manually [using OpenSSL](http://wiki.gandi.net/en/ssl/csr).
 4. Validate your domain and finish the certificate approval process.
 5. Once approved, your registrar will give you a `.crt` or `.pem` file.
-[Click here](http://stackoverflow.com/questions/13732826/convert-pem-to-crt-and-key) if you get a `.pem` file.
+[Convert](http://stackoverflow.com/questions/13732826/convert-pem-to-crt-and-key) if you get a `.pem` file.

 ### Uploading to Divshot